 While the differences aren’t always that significant, window air conditioners designed for low noise (under 60 decibels) operation tend to be less energy efficient than comparable standard units in their BTU class.
-Some AC units like the one in this Honeywell MO10CESWK review feature a 24-hour timer to help you have more automated control over the unit and turn it off when you’re not using it, saving on energy.
+Some of the quietest models like the one in this Honeywell MO10CESWK review feature a 24-hour timer to help you have more automated control over the quietest air conditioner and turn it off when you’re not using it, saving on energy and power consumption.
 However, if you’re on a very tight budget and/or you’re trying to minimize your carbon footprint wherever possible, you may want to decide if quiet operation is enough of a priority to take an extra hit to your power bill on a slightly less eco-friendly appliance.
 Ideally you’d want something that hits the sweet spot, like the quiet yet efficient best 6000 BTU air conditioner.

 Nearly all home air conditioning units — including quiet window air conditioner units — measure energy efficiency with ratings created and enforced by the EPA and the U.S. Department of Energy.
-The following will tell you how models within the same BTU class differ in terms of efficiency:
+The following will tell you how models within the same BTU class differ in terms of energy usage efficiency: